 • The Large Feed Blade will allow the L2 to install 2 of the above wires in the same pass as well as some larger wires.

-• The Extra Large Feed Blade will allow installation of 6 pair and some 12 pair telephone drop wire and RG11 cable wire as well as others.
+• The Extra Large Feed Blade will allow installation of 6 pair and some 12 pair telephone drop wire and RG11 cable wire and 10mm microduct as well as others.

 It is not always feasible to determine which blade size to use by the diameter of wire and cable.
 Shape and flexibility play important roles in determining how well cable will pass through the blade chute and should be considered when making your blade choice.
 Consult your Line-Ward representative for assistance or with special needs.